Amiredin/Github-profie-search/README.md

 ## Getting started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+## Behaviour Driven Development

+* The program allows the user to search for any registered user in Github.

+* The program shows the user the profile of Github user and their details like profile picture, name, followers.

+* The program allows the user to see whether the searched user is available for hire or not.

+* The program allows the user to see the repositories of the searched user along with their breif description.

+* The program allows the user to view the user profile on Github.

+* The program allows the user to search for different Reporsitories on github.

+* The program allows the user to see the diescription and contributor(s) of the Repository.

+* The program allows the user to see the Repository on Github.

 ## pre-requiste